gallo-json/cryptocurrency-blockchain/README.md

 # Blockchain for a Cryptocurrency

 A blockchain implementation in Java for a cryptocurrency.
-The blockchain is modeled after the Bitcoin chain.
+The blockchain is modeled after the Bitcoin.

 ## Date